 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 MacMillan has been spelled MacMillan, MacMullan, MacMullen, McMullen, McMullin, McMullan, McMillan, MacMullin and many more.

 Some of the MacMillan family moved to Ireland, but this topic is not covered in this excerpt.
-Another 136 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The hardy Scots who made the crossing settled all along the east coast of North America and in the great west that was just then opening up.
 At the time of the American War of Independence, many United Empire Loyalists moved north from the American colonies to Canada.
 Scottish national heritage became better known in North America in the 20th century through highland games and other patriotic events.
 An examination of immigration records and passenger ship lists revealed that people bearing the name MacMillan arrived in North America very early: